Complete C3 Pure Red Powerline

 Know which vacuum cleaner brand you want?
 Use the links to go straight to our reviews and find your ideal model:

 Good maintenance habits – such as regularly emptying the dust container or dust bag, and removing hair and debris from the brush bar – can help you avoid the three most common vacuum cleaner faults.

-A complete loss of suction or noticeably deteriorated suction could either be as a result of a deterioration or reduction in motor performance, blocked airways or filters within the vacuum cleaner, or a clogged brush bar.
+A complete loss of suction or noticeably deteriorated suction could be a result of reduction in motor performance, blocked airways or filters within the vacuum cleaner, or a clogged brush bar.

 Our survey, combined with our independent testing data, means we can give you unique insight into which vacuum cleaner brand you should buy.